TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ### Medaka 🐟

 From the polished output of two rounds of Racon, we have an assembly that is quite good, but we can make it even better.
 Here we'll apply one round of medaka polishing.
 Medaka works much the same way but uses a different internal algorithm.
-In this case, we're telling medaka which exact sequencing platform we used for sequencing the reads - This is to let Medaka know about the specifics of the errors that this specific platform creates??.
+In this case, we're telling medaka which exact sequencing platform we used for sequencing the reads - This is to let Medaka know about the specifics of the errors that this specific platform creates.

 If curious, you can read more about how to set up Medaka here: https://github.com/nanoporetech/medaka#usage

 📝 Create a file named 02b_polish2-medaka.sh with the following contents, and submit the job with sbatch: